Cascade Training & Support

 All Feinberg sites are built in Cascade, our content management system.
-We regularly hold in-person training sessions for full-time employees.
+We regularly hold training sessions for full-time employees.
 Please complete our registration form linked below to get started:

 If you’ve already completed training, our Cascade Basics manual is a good reminder of how to perform basic tasks, and our Frequently Asked Questions at the bottom of this page address some common roadblocks.
 For more advance tips on photo sizing and using our modules, review our Advanced Cascade manual.